ELO-Lab/MDSTN/README.md

 ## Acknowledgement

-We would like to express our gratitude to the authors of [HillVallEA](https://github.com/scmaree/HillVallEA) and [CEC2013 Niching Benchmark](https://github.com/mikeagn/CEC2013) which are the baseline for us to implement new ideas; to the authors of [STN](https://github.com/gabro8a/STNs) for their graph modeling concepts.
+We would like to express our gratitude to the authors of [HillVallEA](https://github.com/scmaree/HillVallEA) and [CEC2013 Niching Benchmark](https://github.com/mikeagn/CEC2013) which are the baseline for us to implement our new ideas; to the authors of [STN](https://github.com/gabro8a/STNs) for their graph modeling concepts.